rajy4683/EVA6/EVA6S7/README.md

 In this repo, we test drive a variety of convolutions such as depth-wise separable convolutions, atrous/dilated convolutions to achieve a Fully Convolutional Neural network that achieves **85.75% ** test accuracy on CIFAR-10 dataset.

+Notebook used for training can be found [here]

 ## Model Summary

 The final model has 4 Convolution blocks with 136,032 parameters.